TypiCal25/Knowledge/Academics/Capstone/Introduction to Cryptography and Cryptanalysis.md

 ## Defining Perfect Secrecy
 We assume that there is an adversary who knows the probability distribution of the message space $M$.
 Assume that he also knows the encryption scheme that is being used.

 Now assume that the adversary can eavesdrop on the communication channel in between the honest parties.
 In doing so, he basically has a cipher-text-only attack setup.
-For perfect secrecy, the posteriori probability of a certain message being sent should be the same as the priori probability of a message being sent, i.e, there should be no extra information that is leaked to the adversary abuot the
+For perfect secrecy, the posteriori probability of a certain message being sent should be the same as the priori probability of a message being sent, i.e, there should be no extra information that is leaked to the adversary from this cipher text.